dshgna/blog-archive/posts/ReactBlog.md

 The main advantages of React are its speed, devlarative bindings and composabilit, all which I'll go into more detail in this post.

-React breaks down the user interface into a hierarchy of individual components, each of which has a single responsibility.
-The blog is made up of a root component App, and it's three children: the sidebar, post list and individual post pages.
+React breaks down the user interface into a hierarchy of components, each which corresponds to a DOM element.
+Components can be nested within each other, where a nested component corresponds to a nested element in the DOM.

+Now lets look at how I used components in my blog application.
+It contains a root component `App` which consists of three nested components: `sidebar`, `post list` and `post page`.

 #### Including external libraries